peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 An arbitrary-precision decimal number with the exponent set to 0.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>bigint</i>
+ is null.

 ### FromDouble

     public static PeterO.ExtendedDecimal FromDouble(
         double dbl);

 Creates a decimal number from a 64-bit floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
 Remember, though, that the exact value of a 64-bit floating-point number is not always the value you get when you pass a literal decimal number (for example, calling  `ExtendedDecimal.FromDouble(0.1f)` ), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the value of the closest "double" to 0.1, not 0.1 exactly).
 To create an arbitrary-precision decimal number from a decimal number, use FromString instead in most cases (for example: `ExtendedDecimal.FromString("0.1")` ).

 <b>Parameters:</b>